Yukitoshi12345/Code-Refactor-Horiseon/README.md

-# Refactoring Horiseon Web Page for better Accessibility
+# Refactoring Horiseon Webpage for better Accessibility

 Horiseon Social Solutions Services, a prominent marketing agency, entrusted us with the task of refactoring their website's code to enhance its accessibility and search engine optimization (SEO).